cioos-atlantic/dataset-overlap/README.md

-This repository contains several packages
+This repository contains several packages:

 # download
 This package contains code to download metadata from CKAN and Erddap.